bruno-raffa/Layout-Optimization/README.md

 The problem is defined here: https://miro.neos-server.org/app/facloc

-The approach used here involves using a Constrained Quadratic Model (CQM).
-The solution is computed using the LeapHybridCQMSampler.
+The approach used here involves using a Constrained Quadratic Model (CQM) from Dwave (https://cloud.dwavesys.com/).
+The solution is computed using the LeapHybridCQMSampler

 A facility layout optimization model is presented that consists of four machines: CNC, Mill, Drill, and Punch.
 These machines are the most common machines in any manufacturing facility.